0xirvan/hexagonal-architecture/README.md

 #### 1. **Core Domain** (`internal/core/`)

-Berisi business logic yang independen dari framework dan external dependencies.
+Contains business logic that is independent from frameworks and external dependencies.

-- **Domain**: Entity dan business rules
+- **Domain**: Entities and business rules
-- **Port**: Interface untuk repository dan service
+- **Port**: Interfaces for repositories and services
 - **UseCase**: Business logic implementation

 #### 2. **Adapter** (`internal/adapter/`)

-Implementasi konkrit dari ports yang berinteraksi dengan dunia luar.
+Concrete implementations of ports that interact with the outside world.

 - **Delivery**: HTTP handlers, routes, middleware
 - **Persistence**: Database implementation (inmemory, sqlite, mysql, etc.)